Strateg-Eyes

 - In July 2012, the new grooming standard was enshrined in changes to the Police Regulation Act 1958 (Vic) (“PR Act”).

-- In August 2012, Victoria Police informed Mr Kuyken, who had a goatee, that he was to comply with the grooming standard, lodge a complaint with the Victorian Civil and Administrative Tribunal (“VCAT”) or face disciplinary action.
+- In August 2012, Victoria Police informed Mr K, who had a goatee, that he was to comply with the grooming standard, lodge a complaint with the Victorian Civil and Administrative Tribunal (“VCAT”) or face disciplinary action.

 Decision

-- Although it was accepted that facial hair constituted a physical feature under the EO Act, that the grooming standard entailed differential treatment based on that physical feature, and that the threat of disciplinary action constituted less favourable treatment against Mr Kuyken, the grooming standard was not unlawfully discriminatory because it was permitted by the PR Act.
+- Although it was accepted that facial hair constituted a physical feature under the EO Act, that the grooming standard entailed differential treatment based on that physical feature, and that the threat of disciplinary action constituted less favourable treatment against Mr K, the grooming standard was not unlawfully discriminatory because it was permitted by the PR Act.

 - The Court held that the PR Act granted the Chief Commissioner of Victoria Police an “explicit statutory power to superintend and control matters affecting the appearance of members of the police force” and that that power was “plain and unambiguous”.